1. Home

 Additional information

-Consumer information This hyperlink will open in a new window. on PaxlovidTM is available on the Government of Canada’s website.
+Consumer information on PaxlovidTM is available on the Government of Canada’s website.